 Chief Davis shared that she was born in North Carolina when her father was a member of the 82 Airborne Unit at Fort Bragg.
 She is one of six children in a family that followed her father from assignment to assignment.
 She has 30 years of police experience and came up through the ranks in the Atlanta Police Department.
 She noted that Durham’s explosive growth reminded her of Atlanta after the 1996 Olympics and how that challenged the Atlanta PD to keep up with the growth.
 It was mentioned that she is the first African-American women to hold the job of police chief in Durham.
 Thirty some years ago when I became a citizen of Durham that might have raised some eyebrows, maybe even some concerns, but now seems nothing more than an interesting footnote to her career.
 We welcome her to Rotary and the Community and wish her well.
 A full resume for Chief Davis is here.

-I’ve got to say that my close involvement with the police when my home was burglarized a couple of years ago (first and only time in 32 years) my interaction with the police had a few rocky moments at first but they actually recovered part of what was stolen and jailed the guy that fenced the stuff.
+I’ve got to say that my close involvement with the police when my home was burglarized a couple of years ago (first and only time in 32 years) had a few rocky moments at first but they actually recovered part of what was stolen and jailed the guy that fenced the stuff.
 What I finally concluded though was that they were a hard working bunch of men and women but it’s taken me until now to understand what Chief Davis was talking about when she mentioned the explosive growth of Atlanta after the Olympics.
 As with so many things in government, you’re always playing catch up.
 Even if you reduce the rates of crime, a growing community still has to anticipate the need for more police and courts and other elements of the justice system.